annotation/stam-tools/README.md

 * ``stam annotate``  - Add annotations (or datasets or resources) from STAM JSON files
 * ``stam info``      - Return information regarding a STAM model.
 * ``stam init``      - Initialize a new STAM annotationstore
-* ``stam import``    - Import STAM data in tabular from from a simple TSV (Tab Separated Values) format, allows custom columns.
+* ``stam import``    - Import STAM data in tabular from a simple TSV (Tab Separated Values) format, allows custom columns.
 * ``stam print``     - Output the text of any resources in the model.
-* ``stam export``    - Export STAM data in tabular form to a simple TSV (Tab Separated Values) format.
+* ``stam query`` or ``stam export``  -  Query the annotation store and export the output in tabular form to a simple TSV (Tab Separated Values) format.
 This is not lossless but provides a decent view on the data.
 It provides a lot of flexibility by allowing you to configure the output columns as you see fit.
 * ``stam validate``  - Validate a STAM model.
 * ``stam save``      - Write a STAM model to file(s).
 This can be used to switch between STAM JSON and STAM CSV output, based on the extension.
 * ``stam tag``       - Regular-expression based tagger on plain text.